 We recommend you turn your irrigation system off after rainfall events, and wait for your lawn to “tell” you when it needs to be irrigated before turning your system back on.
 Signs your lawn needs irrigation include the following:

-The Southwest Florida Water Management District has provided an excellent How-to video for checking your rain sensor.
+The Southwest Florida Water Management District has provided an excellent video for how to test your rain sensor.